The Amber Roth Lab

 Interested in joining my lab?

-Prospective Graduate Students: I do not expect to have new, funded positions for PhD students before Spring 2026 and MS students before Fall 2026.
+Prospective Graduate Students: I do not expect to have new, funded positions for MS and PhD students before Fall 2027.

 For future positions, please send a cover letter (stating your graduate degree and career interests), resume or CV, 3 references, and copies of your publications (if applicable).
 Graduate Students in my lab may earn degrees through the School of Forest Resources, Ecology & Environmental Science Program, or the Department of Wildlife, Fisheries, and Conservation Biology at the University of Maine.